ITU DFS Security Knowledge Sharing Platform

 About the ITU DFS Security Knowledge Sharing Platform

-The platform hosts the DFS security recommendations that regulators are invited to provide comments and share insights as appropriate.
+The platform hosts the that regulators are invited to provide comments and share insights as appropriate.

 The ITU DFS Security Knowledge Sharing Platform is designed to foster collaboration among regulators and other stakeholders in the development and implementation of security guidelines and best practices for Digital Financial Services (DFS).